meredith-j/dev-progress/things to do/to-do.md

 - submit resume to general application for that cool health tech job (iykyk), connect with recruiter
 - add vscode extension "to do" (whenever you type in any file TO DO (all caps), no matter what file, it changes the colour of your file so you can go back to it)
 - learn difference between git pull/git rebase
+- ASAP on may 2: schedule discovery call for new freelance work

 ### reminder for testing GAP